Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

-- Education is just a formality in routine tasks in our society, but in other countries, education is like a learning process.
+- Education is just a formality in routine tasks in our society, but education is like a learning process in other countries.

 - In advanced countries, they have a panel whose work provides guidelines about a child’s career, and they are free to choose their own way.
 But here we have friends, parents, relatives, and teachers that tell us what to do.

-- Students move to the next level without any hesitation whether they learned a lot or not, but there is a proper estimation system to judge the children in advanced countries.
+- Students move to the next level without hesitation, whether they learned a lot or not, but there is a proper estimation system to judge the children in advanced countries.

 Few Reasons Why People Study Abroad?